Shyraa Roy: Early life

-Roy was born into a Muslim family in Sialkot, Punjab, Pakistan on 25 October 1995.
-She is a student of Anwar Rafi who has been ruling the music industry of Pakistan for years and who is a student of legendary Mohammad Rafi.
-On 26 September 2020 Roy revealed to independent Urdu that she is a gender dysphoric transgender women.
-She was badly criticised over social media and trolled down.
-Roy broke the stereotypes by giving a music release on 21 February 2021 by the name Kamli through ARY Films.
-Roy created a new trend in Pakistan by her music video release in cinema of Dha Lahore called Duniya where media praised her by doing a big premiere just like any full-length movie theatrical release.
+Roy was born into a Muslim family in Sialkot, Pakistan on 25 October 1999.
+She is a student of Anwar Rafi, who is a student of Mohammed Rafi.
+On 26 September 2020 Roy revealed to independent Urdu that she is a gender dysphoric transgender woman.
+She was subjected to criticism and trolling over social media.
+On 21 February 2021, Roy released Kamli through ARY Films.
+Roy created a new trend in Pakistan through her music video release in cinema of Dha Lahore called Duniya, where it received a theatrical premiere.

 Career

 Miss Trans Pakistan

 On 25 May 2021, Roy was crowned Miss Trans Pakistan at the Swiss Lounge in Lahore, Pakistan.
-This pageant was an extension to Miss Pakistan World where in 2021,The pageant was open to Transwomen.
-She made history as the first trans woman to be crowned Miss Trans Pakistan.
+This pageant was an extension to Miss Pakistan World where, in 2021, the pageant was open to trans women.
+She was the first trans woman to be crowned Miss Trans Pakistan.
 Areej Chaudhary, former Miss Pakistan World 2020, crowned the first Miss Trans Pakistan, Shyraa Roy in Pakistan.
-On 31 January 2022 Shyraa Roy hosted the 20th annual Miss Pakistan award ceremony in Aladdin Lounge in Lahore and crowned the newly titled Mrs Pakistan World 2022 Nida Khan & Mr Pakistan World Ataullah Gujjar from Faisalabad in the event.
+On 31 January 2022 Shyraa Roy hosted the 20th annual Miss Pakistan award ceremony in Aladdin Lounge in Lahore and crowned the newly titled Mrs. Pakistan World 2022 Nida Khan & Mr Pakistan World Ataullah Gujjar from Faisalabad in the event.

-Music & Film Work
+Music and film work

 Shyraa is an aspiring singer and actress and has come in various different roles in movies like Aks, Mohini in Mohenjodaro and Natasha in Saaho.
-She sang in music singles like "Raat, Kamli" in 2020, meanwhile she started working in an Indian web series by Ursula Manvatkar’s Hello Shabnam.
+She sang in music singles like Raat, Kamli in 2020, meanwhile she started working in an Indian web series by Ursula Manvatkar’s Hello Shabnam.
 She was featured in 2021 with Pakistani singer Mohsin Abbas Haider in a duet.
 On 31 December 2022 Shyraa shared the first-look poster of her upcoming feature movie Sanak as a lead heroine and producer.